bhavikateli/Collab-App/README.md

 ## Overview
 ### Description
-[A social media app which allows creators from different crafts to get together, connect, grow and collaborate with each other]
+[A social media app which allows creators from different arts to message and connect to work on new projects while also aiding each other to advance in their professions by giving each other advice/introducing them to new connections.]

 ### App Evaluation
 [Evaluation of your app across the following attributes]
 - **Category:** Photo & Video / Social
 - **Mobile:** Uses camera and it is mobile first experience.
 - **Story:** Allows users to show their own artwork and collaborate with other artists.
-- **Market:** Anyone that is interested in expanding their bussiness and growing their social-media through collaborating and working with other artists could enjoy this app.
+- **Market:** Anyone that is interested in expanding their business and growing their social-media through collaborating and working with other artists could enjoy this app.
 Gives users the ability to find other users with similar interests.
 - **Habit:** Users can post throughout the day many times.
-- **Scope:**

 ## Product Spec